arisafriyanto/meongku-api/README.md

 </div>

-Meongku Web Service API adalah sebuah layanan web yang dapat mengidentifikasi ras kucing secara akurat, memberikan informasi spesifik tentang ras kucing, dan merekomendasikan produk makanan.
-Layanan ini dirancang untuk membantu pemilik hewan peliharaan memahami kucing mereka dengan lebih baik dan memberikan perawatan yang sesuai dengan kebutuhan hewan peliharaan mereka.
+Meongku Web Service API is a web service that can accurately identify cat breeds, provide breed-specific information, and recommend food products.
+This service is designed to help pet owners understand their cats better and provide care that suits their pets' needs.

-Hal pertama yang perlu Anda ketahui adalah bahwa layanan ini memerlukan otentikasi untuk mengakses setiap layanan.
-Anda perlu mendaftar untuk menggunakan layanan ini.
-Anda dapat mendaftar pada service register.
-Anda dapat register menggunakan nama, email, kata sandi, dan nomor telepon.
-Setelah berhasil mendaftar, Anda dapat menggunakan email dan kata sandi yang Anda daftarkan untuk melakukan login.
-Jika Anda memiliki ide untuk meningkatkan keamanan layanan ini, silakan hubungi kami.
+The first thing you need to know is that the service requires authentication to access each service.
+You need to register to use the service.
+You can register on the service register.
+You can register using your name, email, password, and phone number.
+After successfully registering, you can use the email and password you registered to log in.
+If you have any ideas to improve the security of this service, please contact us.

 > Base url of this service is: http://localhost:3000

-## Instalasi
+## Installation

-- Clone repository ini dengan perintah berikut: \
+- Clone repository with the following command: \
   `git clone https://github.com/arisafriyanto/meongku-api.git`

-- Masuk ke directori repository dengan perintah: \
+- Move to the repository directory with the command: \
   `cd meongku-api`

-- Jalankan perintah berikut untuk menginstal depedency: \
+- Run the following command to install the depedency: \
   `npm install`

-- Simpan `serviceAccountKey.json` di root directory yang didapat dari project Firebase Anda.
+- Save `serviceAccountKey.json` in the root directory obtained from your Firebase project.

-- Edit file `.env` di root directory dan pastikan nilai konfigurasi sesuai dengan project Firebase Anda.
+- Edit file `.env` in the root directory and make sure the configuration values match your Firebase project.

   <pre>
   PORT=3000